Naming and Tagging Conventions

 vip winbackLoyalty_ActivateVIP_DE

-Some streams are self-explanatory and don't need a Goal suffix — AbandonedCart already implies recovering the cart.
+Some streams are self-explanatory and do not need a Goal suffix — AbandonedCart already implies cart recovery.
 Add a Goal when the same Stream can serve different purposes: Reactivation_WinbackDormant vs Reactivation_ReturnFromChurn.

 Messages

-A message name should identify the flow it belongs to and its position in the sequence — without opening the message.
+A message name should show which campaign or series it belongs to and its position or role in that series — without opening the message.
 The channel is already defined by where the message lives in the system.
-Send type (triggered vs. broadcast) is handled via tags.
+Send type is handled through tags.

 Pattern: [Stream]_[Seq]_[Variant (optional)]